 Solar Panel Microcracks

 Microcracks, also known as microfractures, are tiny cracks in photovoltaic cells.
 This type of solar degradation is often caused by mechanical stress during installation, transportation, or environmental factors like temperature fluctuations.
-These microcracks can cause reduced panel performance.
+Microcracks are a solar panel defect that can reduce panel performance.

 To spot microcracks, visually inspect the panel's surface under proper lighting – cracks may appear as faint lines on the cells or the surrounding material.
 Also, you can use electroluminescence crack detection (ELCD) testing, a method that identifies microcracks that may not be detected from a visual inspection.